pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 **Milestones, Deliverables and FTEs required**

-1. Milestone - 1 : Project Kickoff & Grant Approval -$5,000, FTE - 1
+1.Milestone - 1 : Project Kickoff & Grant Approval -$5,000, FTE - 1

 Deliverable

 Proposal acceptance announcement and a kickoff call with the Polkadot community, more specifically with builders to for a technical deep dive of Reclaim and Q&A session

-2. Milestone - 2 : Reclaim Polkadot Integration - $40,000, FTE - 3
+2.Milestone - 2 : Reclaim Polkadot Integration - $40,000, FTE - 3

 Deliverables
 - Successfully deploying of Reclaim Contracts